PlaysHeader.png

 Lost in Wonderland

-About: 11-year old Alice and her 13-year old sister Lorina have been sent to stay with their grandfather.
+• 11-year old Alice and her 13-year old sister Lorina have been sent to stay with their grandparents.
 But when a storm makes the roads impassible, they seek shelter in an isolated house full of mirrors and strange occupants, including a White Rabbit and a creature hiding inside a mirror who looks a like a giant cat.

 (Needless to say, he finds out.)